 A highly respected ceramicist, painter, and weaver, Tapaya is recognised as one of the most prominent female artists working on the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
 The exhibition will be curated by fellow Pitjantjatjara artist Anne Thompson, Chair of the Ernabella Arts Board, with support from JamFactory and Ernabella Arts staff.
 Accompanied by a monograph exploring Tapaya’s life, practice, and work, the exhibition will launch in Adelaide in August 2026 before touring nationally.

-Sabbia is honoured to announce Tjunkaya’s major solo exhibition at the gallery in September 2026.
-Her extraordinary artistry and enduring cultural leadership continue to inspire, and we are thrilled to share her work with audiences across Australia and beyond.
-Congratulations Tjunkaya!
+Her extraordinary artistry and enduring cultural leadership continue to inspire, and we are thrilled to that her work will be shared with audiences across Australia and beyond.

 Jenni Kemarre Martiniello was one of 71 finalists for this year’s 2025 Telstra National Aboriginal and Torres Strait Islander Art Awards Telstra (NATSIAA), Australia’s longest running and most prestigious art awards of its kind.
 She has also just been announced as a finalist in the Fisher’s Ghost Art Prize, Campbelltown Art Centre as well as a finalist in the MAC yapang Art Prize, Port Macquarie Regional Gallery, Port Macquarie.
 What a wonderful year of accomplishments!